What is a Car Auction?

 At an in-person auction, prior to the start of the bidding, each vehicle to be auctioned is driven into the auction hall.
 Then, the auction participants will be given a few hours to inspect the vehicles up close.
 After the inspection period, the auctioneer presents each car on stage, describing its features to all the bidders.
 It is crucial to pay close attention to the auctioneer’s presentation because the statement of the presentation is a legally binding statement on the sale of the vehicle.

 There are many dealer-only car auctions.
 There are spontaneous live auctions or 24/7 online dealer auctions marketplaces.
 To find one near you, you can simply Google “auto dealer only auction near me”.
 Typically, you need to fill out an application online to register for the auctions.
 Below are some examples of dealer only auto auctions.
 We are not affiliated with any of them.

 For example, the state of California requires anyone wanting to sell (or flip) even one car for profit to get a dealer license.
-On the other hand, individuals can sell up to four vehicles per year without a dealer license if all the vehicles are titled in your name before sell.
+On the other hand, in Texas, individuals can sell up to four vehicles per year without a dealer license if all the vehicles are titled in the names of the sellers before sell.

-The dealer license ensures that the individuals licensed to sell, buy, and trade cars professionally understand the rules and regulations of the auto dealer industry in their states and follow these rules when conducting business
+The dealer license ensures that the individuals licensed to sell, buy, and trade cars professionally understand the rules and regulations of the auto dealer industry in their states and follow these rules when conducting business.

 The main one-time costs of getting a dealer license includes the following: